Who Is Liable for Injuries in a Drunk Driving Accident?

 If a Drunk Driver Injured You, Consult a New London Car Accident Lawyer Today

 Car accidents are harrowing, and car accidents that are caused by drunk drivers are often devastating.
-The compassionate legal team at Polito & Associates, LLC, in New London, Connecticut, has the experience, skill, and knowledge to help guide your car accident claim toward the compensation to which you are entitled.
+The compassionate legal team at Polito & Harrington, LLC, in New London, Connecticut, has the experience, skill, and knowledge to help guide your car accident claim toward the compensation to which you are entitled.
 We’re here to help hold drunk drivers responsible for the immense damages they cause, so please contact or call us at (860) 447-3300 for a free consultation and case evaluation today.